OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-20.md

 Moses said to the people, “Do not be afraid; for God has come to test you, so that the fear of him will be with you to keep you from sinning.”

 ## Exodus 20:21
-So the people stood at a distance, while Moses approached the thick darkness where God was.
+So the people remained at a distance, while Moses approached the thick darkness where God was.

 ## Exodus 20:22
-Then the Lord said to Moses, “Tell the Israelites this: ‘You have seen for yourselves that I have spoken to you from heaven.
+The Lord then instructed Moses, “Tell the Israelites this: ‘You have witnessed that I have spoken to you from heaven.

 ## Exodus 20:23
 Do not make any gods to be alongside me; gods of silver or gods of gold, you shall not make for yourselves.